 Wouldn't taxpayers have to be better informed for this to work?

-Pragmatarianism would create a market in the public sector and markets incorporate infinitely greater amounts of decentralized knowledge than command/planned economies do.
-This is because if environmentalists and the EPA wanted the environment to be a higher priority for taxpayers...then they would have to provide them with the relevant information.
+If environmentalists and the EPA want the environment to be a higher priority for taxpayers...then they would have to disseminate the necessary information.

 How would the tax rate be determined?